 Notice that throughout the "Bullies" video, the Student Council does nothing to stop the bullies.
 Has this been going on so long that there's nothing they can do?
 Or is it that they won't do anything?

 Potential Fridge Horror for the setting.
 Yandev has stated that once a Yandere managed to capture their Senpai, they pretty much focus on them to the exclusion of everyone else, family included.
 Some Yandere might have had multiple children with their Senpai in the past.
 We know NOTHING about Grandma Aishi or the rest of the Aishi clan.
 What's to say that Akademi High doesn't end up playing host to Ayano's estranged cousin, also a Yandere AND is focused on Senpai?

 If you look at the pictures of the Delinquents prior to idealizing Osoro, one of them (Gaku) has his arm in a cast.
 This implies the bullying was so severe, they weren't just teased, but outright physically assaulted.
 No wonder they look up to Osoro.

-Just any student with a Spiteful persona natch.
-While wanting to see cruel bullies, and jerks dead may make sense depending on the magnitude of said cruelty.
-Just what kind of a person would display glee at seeing someone they dislike killed; those who had done nothing wrong, those who are decent and likeable, those who only had minor flaws, or harmless quirks...
-THOSE whose only crime is only EXISTING in this world.
+Just any student with a Spiteful persona full stop.
+While wanting to see cruel bullies and jerks dead may make sense, depending on the magnitude of said cruelty.
+Just what kind of a person would display glee at seeing someone they dislike killed; those who had done nothing wrong, those who are decent and likeable, those who only had minor flaws, or harmless quirks those whose only crime is simply EXISTING in this world.
 The horrifying part?
 These types of people exist in real life!
 A sane person will let you know that having this kind of persona is an indicator of a hateful jerk/cynic.